PMizz13/ma-browser-card/README.md

 ## Configuration

+Making any configuration changes may require a frontend cache reset to repopulate the data correctly.
+I am working on a fix for this to make it easier.

 ### Finding your `config_entry_id`

 Go to **Settings → Devices & Services → Music Assistant → Configure**.
 Look at the URL in your browser, it will contain something like